kjjuno/repo-version/README.md

 1.2.3.3-fix-null-reference
 ```

-Note that the number of commits went up, and the dirty indicator was dropped.
+Note that the number of commits went up.

 Now, let's say that your branch is ready to be merged, and you use a merge commit strategy.
 This will add 1 more commit.